arrigonialberto86/funtime/set_transformer.md

 <img src="set_transformer/chars.png" alt="Image not found" width="400"/>

-In this case the number of unique characters present in the sample is 4, which we are setting as target value to be learnt from the model.
+In this case the number of unique characters present in the sample is 4, which we are setting as target value to be learnt by the model.

 And here is how we can combine the building blocks we have written above to create more complicated models: